deter-project/docs/site/docs/support/class.md

     If you already have a DETERLab account, please **login** first.
 This will help streamline the process.

-- **If you are an instructor** who wants to request a new project on DETERLab, fill out the ​[New Project Application Form](https://www.isi.deterlab.net/newproject.php) and note that this project is for a class.
+- **If you are an instructor** who wants to request a new project on DETERLab, fill out the ​[New Project Application Form](https://www.isi.deterlab.net/newproject.php).
-    - You will be asked a number of questions about your project and how you intend to use DETERLab.
-Please be detailed, especially with respect to any possible risks from your experiment.
-Our staff member may contact you to discuss or clarify any potential issues.
 - Upon submission, your application must be **approved by the DETER Executive Committee**; this generally takes a few days.
 They may contact you and ask for clarification.
 - You will receive an **email notification upon approval** and your user account will be active.
 You may then [log in](https://www.isi.deterlab.net) with the username and password you entered on the form.
 - If you are curious about the progress on your application, [you may ​contact us](https://www.deter-project.org/contact).

-!!! note
-    If you later desire to use DETERLab in research please apply for a research project.
-Class projects are configured differently from research projects.

 ## Creating Accounts for Your TA and Students

-Before you can create accounts for your TA and students, you need to [set up](../education/course-setup.md) your class.

 DO NOT ask students or TAs to open accounts themselves.
-Follow the steps below.
+You will create accounts for them.
+They will be able to access class materials on our old platform and to perform experiments on our new platform.

 !!! note